alexskeels/Grevilleoideae_biome_evolution/README.md

  All required datasets can be found in the Zenodo repository XYZ

 1. BAMM.R

-	diversification rate analysis with BAMM in R.
+	Diversification rate analysis with BAMM in R.

 2. BAMM_divcontrol.txt

-	configuration for BAMM.
+	Configuration for BAMM.

 3. TESS.R

-	diversification rate analysis with TESS in R.
+	Diversification rate analysis with TESS in R.

 4. CLaDS.jl

-	diversification rate analysis with CLaDs in Julia.
+	Diversification rate analysis with CLaDs in Julia.

 5. PALEOBIOMES.R

 	Script to estimate biomes through time in R.

 6. BGB_DEC.R

 	Biogeographic estimation models with dispersal-extirpation-cladiogenesis (DEC) models in BioGeoBEARS package in R.

 7. LTSTR.R

 	Lineages through space and time package support functions.

-8. APGLMM
+8. APGLMM.R

-	ancestral phylogenetic generalized linear mixed models with phyr in R
+	Ancestral phylogenetic generalized linear mixed models with phyr in R